DominicReneSchu/RFT/en/facts/docs/society/manipulation.md

 ---

-## 11. Holding Up the Mirror to the Devil
+## 11. Holding Up the Mirror to the Devil -- Enlightenment as Resonance Act
-*Enlightenment as a Resonance Act*

 It has been said for centuries:
 **You do not defeat the devil by force—but by the mirror.**